msmahliss/VidCode/README.md

 4. REPEAT
- // the repeat adds a looping effect to your video. repeat.start(functionName, interval)
+ // the repeat object adds a looping effect to your video. repeat.start(functionName, interval)

- example code snippet: stopmotion.interval = 500

 repeat.stop() will end the looping